goschtl/zope/zope.pytest/trunk/doc/samples.rst

 ----------------

-The most interesting point about functional testing might be to check Zope-generated output, i.e. browser pages.
+The most interesting point about functional testing might be to check Zope-generated output, i.e. browser pages or similar.

+This task needs much more setup where `zope.pytest` can come to help.

 .. _ZCML: http://docs.zope.org/zopetoolkit/codingstyle/zcml-style.html
 .. _pytest: http://pytest.org/